g-stavrakis/Job-Postings/README.md

 <img src="laptop_search.jpg" width="900" height="500">

-# Vaccancies for Visa providers
+# Vacancies for Visa providers
 ### Here you can search for job postings only for companies that are eligible to provide visa to their candidates.

 ## What this app does